jfrosorio/twitchClient/README.md

 This is an application built with Laravel 5.6, so you might want to [check the documentation for further information.](https://laravel.com/docs/5.6/installation)

-After you have cloned this repository, use npm and composer to install the dependencies.
+After you have cloned this repository, use npm and composer to install the app dependencies.

     composer install
     npm install